 Here are some step-by-step photos.

-Yes, octopus is a nutritious lean source of protein.
-It's low in calories and fat, high in vitamin B12, B6, selenium, copper, and iron and rich in nutrients that support heart, mental, and gut health.
-It naturally contains a high amount of sodium, so be cautious if you're salt sensitive.
+Yes, octopus is a nutritious, lean source of protein.
+It's low in calories and fat and high in vitamins B12, B6, selenium, copper, and iron.
+It naturally contains a high amount of sodium, so be cautious if you're salt-sensitive.
 Here's a great article about the nutrition facts of octopuses.

 You can usually find baby octopus in the frozen seafood section.
 If your regular grocery store doesn't carry them, try an international or oriental market.